Chuckle Brothers: Personal life

 In December 2010, Barry announced his support for a proposal that one of the Conservative–Liberal Democrat coalition government's planned free schools, a taxpayer-funded school independent of the local authority, should be established in Rotherham.
 In January 2011, it was announced that Barry had planned to incorporate a 100-pupil free school named Rotherham Central Free School in his hometown of Rotherham.
 His son's partner was to serve as the head teacher of the school.
 By February 2012, no premises, staff or pupils for the school had been confirmed, despite announcing an intention on opening in September of that year.

 In February 2014, the Chuckle Brothers attended the trial of Dave Lee Travis.
-Paul stated that it was a "complete shock" that such an attack had occurred in their presence.
-After giving evidence, the pair posed for a selfie outside Southwark Crown Court with Paul sharing it to thousands of followers on his Twitter account.
+Paul stated that he had no knowledge of the alleged events.
+After giving evidence, the pair posed for a selfie outside Southwark Crown Court with Paul sharing it on his Twitter account.
 The Brothers had smiled for the photograph, and some deemed their actions inappropriate.

 In March 2016, Barry received condemnation for sharing a Facebook post from the far-right political party Britain First.
 The post, originally shared in June 2015, called on politicians to strip migrants of their citizenship if they left the country to join a terror group.
-Following the unearthing of the post, Tommy Robinson, former leader of the English Defence League (EDL) came to Barry's defence, calling on people to "leave the man alone".
+Following the unearthing of the post, Tommy Robinson, former leader of the English Defence League (EDL), came to Barry's defence, calling on people to "leave the man alone".
 Britain First subsequently described the incident as a "non-story".

 In March 2020, Paul contracted COVID-19 and suffered mild illness (which he described as "not nice").
 He recorded a video message for his Twitter followers, urging them to stay at home to slow the spread of the disease.

 Barry's death

 On 5 August 2018, Barry died after a period of ill health.
-Paul grieved Barry's death stating "I've not just lost my brother, I've lost my theatrical partner of many, many years and my very best friend."
+Paul grieved Barry's death: "I've not just lost my brother, I've lost my theatrical partner of many, many years and my very best friend."

 Paul later revealed that his brother had been diagnosed with bone cancer, but had kept it secret from his manager, fans and Paul himself as he had wanted to perform for as long as possible.
 His funeral was held on 17 August at the New York Stadium, where Rotherham United play their home matches, and was attended by a number of show business friends; a large number of fans waited outside to pay their respects.